-Your favorite newscaster, for example, may be a star.
+Your favorite newscaster, for example, maybe a star.
 But the folks in the control room are the ones running the show.
-Aaron Sorkin's show Newsroom puts the chemistry between newsroom team and big personality broadcaster on captivating and insightful display as only Sorkin can.
+Aaron Sorkin's show Newsroom puts the chemistry between the newsroom team and big personality broadcaster on captivating and insightful display as only Sorkin can.
 I love it so much not just because the writing is brilliant but more so because of the truths it conveys:

 - big personalities cannot do it alone;